RWKV-UNet: Improving UNet with Long-Range Cooperation for Effective Medical Image Segmentation

-\paragraph{Scale Up.} As shown in Table \ref{rwkv_unet_encoder_stages}, we implement three different sizes of encoders with different numbers of IR and IR-RWKV blocks in each stage (depths), different embedding dimensions and expansion ratios for $C_{\mathrm{mid}}$ : Encoder-Tiny (Enc-T), Encoder-Small (Enc-S), and Encoder-Base (Enc-B), allowing flexibility to scale up the model according to different resource constraints and application needs. \paragraph{Pre-training Manner.} We pre-train the encoders of different sizes on ImageNet-1K ~\cite{deng2009imagenet} with a batch size of 1024 for 300 epochs using the AdamW ~\cite{loshchilov2017decoupled} optimizer.
+\paragraph{Scale Up} As shown in Table \ref{rwkv_unet_encoder_stages}, we implement three different sizes of encoders with different numbers of LP and GLSP blocks in each stage (depths), different embedding dimensions and expansion ratios for $C_{\mathrm{mid}}$ : Encoder-Tiny (Enc-T), Encoder-Small (Enc-S), and Encoder-Base (Enc-B), allowing flexibility to scale up the model according to different resource constraints and application needs. \paragraph{Pre-training Manner} We pre-train the encoders of different sizes on ImageNet-1K~\cite{deng2009imagenet} with a batch size of 1024 for 300 epochs using the AdamW~\cite{loshchilov2017decoupled} optimizer.
 These pre-trained weights of different sizes will be used in medical segmentation tasks, enabling improved feature extraction and faster convergence.

-\paragraph{Comparison with other attention types} We conduct experiments by replacing the spatial mix in the encoder of RWKV-UNet with other attention mechanisms, such as self-attention ~\cite{vaswani2017attention}, focused linear attention ~\cite{han2023flatten} and Bi-Mamba used in Vision Mamba ~\cite{zhu2024vision}, as well as by removing this module entirely.
-The total training epochs are 60.
-The results shown in Table \ref{attention2} indicate that the model with Spatial-Mix achieves the best DSC with the lowest computational cost compared to other attention mechanisms, showcasing its efficiency and effectiveness.
-And all kinds of attention mechanisms can lead to improvement compared to pure CNN structure except focused linear attention.
+\paragraph{Comparison with other attention types} We conduct experiments by replacing the spatial mix in the encoder of RWKV-UNet with other attention mechanisms, such as self-attention~\cite{vaswani2017attention}, focused linear attention~\cite{han2023flatten}, and Bi-Mamba used in Vision Mamba~\cite{zhu2024vision}, as well as by removing this module entirely.
+The total training epochs are 100.
+The results shown in Table \ref{attention2} indicate that the model with Spatial-Mix achieves the best DSC with the lowest computational cost.
+Comparison visualizations of effective receptive fields of the last layer output using different attention mechanisms in the GLSP module are shown in Fig. \ref{fig:glsp_erf}.